henryluizn/Pratic-SW-EXE3/README.md

 For execute, digit "exe3" in command line.

-The program gets the width, height and his name of a rectangle.
+The program gets the width, height and name of a rectangle.

 In the execution, the programm will get the datas and by this point, calculate the area and perimeter.